kaokien/website/posts/Year in Review 2021.md

 - **Code More**: Part of improving my capabilities as a developer is to ship and do more.
 If I consistently code on a daily basis, I will create the habits I need to become a more competent developer.
 - **Community Involvement**: As I hinted earlier in this list, community is paramount for me to not feel isolated.
 The challenge I see with the online community is how pervasive and time-consuming it can be, but I will still push myself to cultivate one.
 I can go to meetups or hackathons.
 - **Write More**: I haven't written a formal essay in a couple of years now, so there are clearly areas of improvements for me.
 Writing more will help me structure my thoughts and build legitimacy in whatever domains I wish to insert myself in.
 Plus writing is like magic in that it can construct objects that did not exist until invoked.
 - **Learn in Public**: This is pretty self-explanatory but learning in public has two benefits.
 It helps build a personal brand and helps other newer engineers learn along the way.
 I want to build a personal brand in the developer community both online and offline.
-The concept of learning publicly is explained [here](https://www.swyx.io/writing/learn-in-public/).
+The concept of learning publicly is explained <span style="color:blue">[here](https://www.swyx.io/writing/learn-in-public/).</span>

 # 2021 Victories